ingmarboeschen/JATSdecoder/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage for a single XML file
-Here a simple download of a NISO-JATS coded XML file is performed with `download.file()`:
+Here, a simple download of a NISO-JATS coded XML file is performed with `download.file()`:
 ``` r
 # load package
 library(JATSdecoder)